mastercodeon314/Auto11/README.md

 # Auto11
 ## What is this?
-Auto11 is a tool designed to make doing an in-place upgrade on windows easy once again.
+Auto11 is a tool designed to make doing an in-place upgrade on windows easy, and to reliably upgrade from a release build to an insider build.

 ![image](https://github.com/mastercodeon314/Auto11/assets/78676320/858f7076-39ae-429b-97e9-1b7cfb729d2d)